THE CASPIAN CONNECTION

 ‘Aoch!’ the stupid Palestinian shouted as the scorpion finally stung him.

-‘This is terrible!’ exclaimed Thor, ‘rush to the pharmacy, you must get the antidote within fifteen minutes, or you’re dead; it’s just around the corner.’
+‘This is terrible!’ exclaimed Thor, ‘rush to the pharmacy, you must get the antidote within fifteen minutes or you’re a dead man; it’s just around the corner.’

 The Palestinian, accompanied by his friend, skedaddled out of the bar.

 The big Dane turned to the French girl, holding up a small glass container and a syringe, ‘They’ll be back.’

 ‘You are a bloody cheater,’ the French girl’s boyfriend exclaimed, as he approached the red-haired body builder with his right hand’s index finger raised, ‘you wanted the spider to bite him all the time.’

 Thor looked at the small man in disgust, ‘And you are a little wimp who talks too much.’

 The Frenchman grabbed his girlfriend by the wrist, ‘Come here, I do not like the atmosphere in here, let’s go to the car.’

 The girl freed herself, ‘You go ahead, I’ll have another drink; I’ll meet you later at the campground.’

 The French girl’s boyfriend – who, as he was leaving, angrily and with much determination, lighted a cigarette - nearly collided with the Palestinian who was entering the bar together with his friend.

 ‘He says you are the only one who has.’